 Should I become a Construction Project Manager?

 Project management in construction can be an incredibly, dynamic, exciting and lucrative career.
-You need to possess a particular set of skills, and do you need sufficient experience, but the path to this profession is not a complicated one.
+You need to possess a particular set of skills, and you do need sufficient experience, but the path to this profession is not a complicated one.
 You will need to develop your communication, organisation and leadership skills, and become comfortable with taking on major responsibility.
 If you are passionate about working in a dynamic team, taking the lead, and experiencing the satisfaction of bringing a project from paper into reality, this might just be the job for you.